 10 EUR discount until the official course release.
-(Around end of April).
+(Planned for June).

 This is an intermediate to advanced level, intensive course.